Frequently asked questions about the Independence Day reception

 How is health security taken into account during the reception?

-- Ventilation in the Presidential Palace has been improved and there will be air purifiers running during the reception.
-Hand sanitisers are also available for guests
+• Ventilation in the Presidential Palace has been improved and there will be air purifiers running during the reception.
+Hand sanitisers will also be available.